ccmbioinfo/sample-tracker/README.md

 sample-tracker: a light weight flask,react and MySQL based web app to store and track status of incoming samples and their associated information.

+### Update instructions
+    Once you pull a latest copy of Sample-Tracker , use the following commands to update the schema and JS bundle
+    ```
+        npm run build # to update JS bunble
+        export FLASK_APP=sample_tracker.py
+        flask db upgrade # to update database schema if necessary
+    ```
+    Once you update JS bundle and db schema, restart flask server for changes to take effect.

 ### Installation instructions for ubuntu
   Please make sure that your account has sudo permissions before proceeding with these installation steps and commands.
   ```